 I'm Dr. Chris Gisler.
 These are our patients, and we need to take action.

-The link between CKD and Gout
+The link between CKD and gout

-In this exclusive video, Dr Chris Gisler, board-certified nephrologist, discusses the connection between CKD and gout and the impact KRYSTEXXA has on his patients with uncontrolled gout.
+In this exclusive video, Dr Chris Gisler, board-certified nephrologist, discusses the connection between CKD and gout and the impact KRYSTEXXA has had on his patients with uncontrolled gout.